serenevoid/kiwi.nvim/README.md

 - `<Enter>` -- Follow/Create wiki link.
 - `<Tab>` -- Find next wiki link.
-- `<Shift-Tab>` -- Find previous wiki link.
 - `<Control-Space>` -- Toggle TODO list

 ## Helping `kiwi.nvim`

-This is a new project which aims to be a minimal wiki plugin which is very barebones and doesn't add add features which a lot people doesn't use now.
+This is a new project which aims to be a minimal wiki plugin which is very barebones and doesn't add features which a lot people doesn't use now.
 You can help by raising issues and bug fixes to help develop this project for the neovim community.

 ## Stargazers over time